copongcopong/pb-baker/README.md

 bun install
 ```

-To run for the first time (will get pocketbase v0.23 rc13, create Superuser)
+To run for the first time (will get pocketbase v0.23.1, then create Superuser)

 ```bash
 bun run initialize!